aditipuro/quirk/README.md

 **Quirk (the company) is now Room Service.**

-Now-a-days, we're making [Room Service](https://www.roomservice.dev/), which helps folks build multiplayer stuff, like what Figma or Google Docs have.
+Now, we're making [Room Service](https://www.roomservice.dev/), which helps folks build multiplayer stuff, like what Figma or Google Docs have.
 Multiple cursors, CRDTs, sockets, lots of people editing the same thing, that sort of thing.
 We're still the same commercial entity and such, just making a different product now.
 If you think multiplayer systems are cool and want to join us, send me an email: `evan @ roomservice . dev`.

 **Make your own Quirk.**

 If you like Quirk and want it to continue, feel free to fork it.
 We'd ask that you change the name to avoid confusion.
-Just heed our warning, becareful about the way you keep yourself afloat.
+Just heed our warning, be careful about the way you keep yourself afloat.

 If you want to fork Quirk, you should fork off of [this commit](https://github.com/Flaque/quirk/commit/7a4eabe48414de5edfefcd693e79178120eae142), it's right before we added payments and when the code was the cleanest.